lolaedun/lolas-boutique/README.md

 ### **Database Structure**

 I have used Django to set up the relational database.
 SQLite was used in the development phase and Heroku was used for live production using Postgres.
-These are the daatabase model created for this project:
+These are the database models created for this project:

 #### **Users:**